What are you responsible for?

 Ownership isn’t based on who paid for the line to be built.
 It depends on the agreements made and the legislation in place when the line was constructed, any legal agreements relating to the property or access, and whether the line crosses or supplies electricity to other properties.

-Read below to find out more or contact our team on 0800 30 90 80 to find out what your responsibilities are.
+Scroll down to find out more, or contact our team on 0800 30 90 80 to find out what your responsibilities are.

 We’re here to help.
 Get in touch if you need help.
 Or, check out our FAQs.